Unboxed-Software/solana-course/content/env-variables.md

 local-testing = []
 ```

-Next, modify the test to create a mint using the generated keypair.
+Next, update the `config.ts` test file to create a mint using the generated keypair.
 Start by deleting the `mint` constant.

 ```ts
 const mint = new anchor.web3.PublicKey(